-After not stamping passports during peak Corona times, since May 2022, tourists entering the country finally get an entry stamp again, making it easy to check how long you can stay in Peru.
-Just flick through the pages of your passport and find the entry stamp.
+After not stamping passports during peak Corona times, in May 2022, tourists entering the country finally got an entry stamp again, making it easy to check how long they could stay in Peru.

 Like in any other country, we recommend respecting the rules and regulations here in Peru, including the time you are allowed to stay in the country as a tourist.

 However, if you overstayed your stay as a tourist a few days, weeks or even months - at least for now - you rarely have to fear extreme consequences.
 When leaving Peru you just have to pay a fine of 0.1% of an UIT (S/ 4.95 in 2023) per day you overstayed.
 The fee must be paid before leaving the country.
 In our article "Peruvian Overstay fine for tourists" we explain the details

 Once the fine is paid, you can usually leave Peru with no reprisals.

 Those having excessively overstayed their welcome (we are talking about many months or even years), however, might be additionally sanctioned with a re-entry ban for a certain time.

 Between 2008 and 2017, border hopping was an easy and popular way to “renew” your tourist visa.
 Back then, the Peruvian foreigner law stated that visitors can enter Peru for touristic, recreational, or health purposes for 183 days.
 It however didn't mention if the 183 days were per year or per visit.
 So, many foreigners used this little gap in the old Peruvian immigration law to live in the country on a tourist visa.
 As soon as their visa was about to expire, they just crossed the border, stayed 5 minutes, a day or two, in one of Peru’s neighboring countries and returned asking immigrations for another 183 days.
 For years, this worked absolutely fine.